karenpayneoregon/Unknown-build-error/readme.md

 **What can be learned from this?**

 First and foremost, learn to work with source control along with never committing code which will not build and secondly, in a situation like this after search in Google for no more than two minutes know that you most likely are on your own.
-Not a pleasant thought if no to coding and this will come with experience.
+Not a pleasant thought if new to coding and this will come with experience.